airzone-sama/esy_sunhome/README.md

 # ESY Sunhome HA Integration

 This is set up for a Linux based appliance install of HA.
+Only tested on an ESY Sunhome HM6.

 ## Pre-reqs

-You need some basic Linux skills.
+You need some basic Linux skills and be reasonably OK at customising HA.
 You need the MQTT Integration installed.
 It is ideal to have a file editor and shell as part of your HA integration, but not necessary.

 I'm sure there are better ways to do this, but I did the minimal amount of effort to get my scenario to work.